Session: 704. Cellular Immunotherapies: Clinical: Poster III

 Hematology Disease Topics & Pathways:

-Lymphoid Leukemias, Biological, Translational Research, CLL, Lymphomas, Non-Hodgkin Lymphoma, Chimeric Antigen Receptor (CAR)-T Cell Therapies, Diseases, Therapies, Lymphoid Malignancies
+Lymphoid Leukemias, Biological therapies, Clinical Practice (Health Services and Quality), CLL, Lymphomas, non-Hodgkin lymphoma, Chimeric Antigen Receptor (CAR)-T Cell Therapies, Diseases, Therapies, Lymphoid Malignancies

 We have previously described AUTO1, a CD19 CAR with a fast off-rate CD19 binding domain, designed to reduce CAR-T immune toxicity and improve engraftment.
 Its clinical activity has been tested in r/r paediatric and adult B-ALL.
 Cumulatively, this data confirms the intended function of the receptor, with low levels of CRS/ICANS and long-term engraftment of CAR T-cells observed in both patient groups.
 Recently, CAR-T therapy has been explored in indolent lymphomas such as follicular (FL) and mantle cell lymphoma (MCL), but a high incidence of toxicity including Grade 3-4 ICANS has been reported.
 We have initiated testing of AUTO1 in the setting of indolent and high-grade B-NHL and CLL (NCT02935257).